 The Bang & Olufsen Beoplay Portal are adequately stable.
 They should stay on your ears during casual gaming sessions.
 However, they aren't really designed to wear during your workouts, and they may fall off with higher-intensity head shakes.

-The Bang & Olufsen Beoplay Portal have a somewhat warm sound profile out-of-the-box.
+When using Xbox Wireless, the Bang & Olufsen Beoplay Portal have a somewhat warm sound profile out-of-the-box.
 They lack a bit of low bass, so sound effects aren't very thumpy or rumbly.
 However, they're also a bit boomy, which can slightly muddy vocals and lead instruments.
 Those same instruments can also sound a bit honky and harsh due to the overemphasized high-mid and low-treble ranges.
 When using these headphones via Xbox Wireless, you can access a five-band graphic EQ and presets to help customize their sound.
-On Bluetooth mode, there are some EQ presets available, too.

 The Bang & Olufsen Beoplay Portal have fair frequency response consistency.
 Their treble delivery is inconsistent, so they may sound a bit different depending on their fit, seal, and positioning on your head.
 You have to readjust them on your head to get consistent treble delivery each time you use them.